ash-project/ash_json_api/documentation/tutorials/getting-started-with-json-api.md

 1. Add the `:ash_json_api` package to your dependencies.
 2. Add the JSON API extension to your `Ash.Resource` and `Ash.Api` modules.
-3. Tell Ash which Resource actions to via the API.
+3. Tell Ash which Resource actions expose over via the API.
 4. Add a custom media type as specified by https://jsonapi.org/.
 5. Create a router module
 6. Make your router available in your applications main router.